 Georgia pecan pies: These pies infuse the iconic American dessert with local pecan flavours.
 A rich and nutty filling is enveloped in a buttery crust, making it a delicious treat to enjoy while exploring the market.

 Southern fried chicken biscuits: These hearty snacks encapsulate the essence of Southern cuisine.
-Fried chicken is sandwiched between freshly baked biscuits, often with a touch of honey or gravy, offering a delightful savoury bite on the go.
+Fried chicken is sandwiched between freshly baked biscuits, often with a touch of honey or gravy, making it a savoury bite on the go.

 Local seafood chowder: Given Savannah’s proximity to the coast, seafood dishes are a natural choice.
 The chowder often combines various local fish and shellfish in a creamy, seasoned broth, representing the city’s rich maritime heritage.